MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 *  If you want to uninstall a packaged Windows Store app.
 In this case, Windows deletes user data folders automatically.

 *  If you want to clean up all browsing data history.
+However, see the _clear browsing data_ methods first, as an easier, more flexible approach.

 *  If you want to recover from data corruption.